PrinceRajRoy/Hierarchical-Agglomerative-Clustering/README.md

 ## Some Screenshots of the output

-## At initial stage all points correspond to a single cluster each
+## At initial stage all points correspond to a single cluster each i.e n clusters for n points
 ![](images/1.PNG)

 ## At 2nd last stage only two clusters remains